toggl/track-extension/docs/CONTRIBUTING.md

 ## Enabling development mode

-The tools that allows you to edit and create integrations are defined under the `Development mode` settings.
+The tools that allow you to edit and create integrations are defined under the `Development mode` settings.

 Go to Settings > Integrations